VikParuchuri/marker/README.md

 [Discord](https://discord.gg//KuZwXNGnfH) is where we discuss future development.

-# Limitations

-PDF is a tricky format, so marker will not always work perfectly.
-Here are some known limitations that are on the roadmap to address:

-- Marker will only convert block equations
-- Very complex layouts, with nested tables and forms, may not work

-Passing the `--use_llm` flag will format tables and forms properly, and merge tables across pages.

-Note: Passing the `--use_llm` flag will mostly solve these issues.

 # Installation

 You'll need python 3.10+ and PyTorch.
 You may need to install the CPU version of torch first if you're not using a Mac or a GPU machine.
 See [here](https://pytorch.org/get-started/locally/) for more details.